Elizabeth Siddal: Legacy

 Their home at 14 Chatham Place was demolished and is now covered by Blackfriars Station.

 Exhibitions and collections

-The first solo exhibition of Siddal's work was curated by Jan Marsh in 1991 at the Ruskin Gallery in Sheffield.
+A retrospective of Siddal's work was curated by Jan Marsh in 1991 at the Ruskin Gallery in Sheffield.

-Rosalie Glynn Grylls and Geoffrey Mander paid a record sum for her work in the 1960s and donated the art to the National Trust.
-A 2018 exhibition, "Beyond Ophelia", curated by National Trust Assistant Curator Hannah Squire, ran at Wightwick Manor for nine months and featured twelve artworks by Siddal and owned by the National Trust.
-Only the second solo exhibition of her work, the exhibition examined Siddal's career, artistic style, subject matter, and the prejudice she faced as a female artist, whilst also exploring the Manders of Wightwick as pioneering collectors.
+Rosalie Glynn Grylls bought some of Siddal's works at auction in 1961.
+These works became part of Wightwick Manor, donated by her husband, Geoffrey Mander, and her to the National Trust.
+A 2018 exhibition, "Beyond Ophelia", curated by National Trust Assistant Curator Hannah Squire, ran for nine months and featured twelve artworks by Siddal and owned by the National Trust.
+Only the second solo exhibition of her work, the exhibition examined Siddal's career, artistic style, subject matter, and recognition of the challenges she faced as a female artist.

-The oil painting Self Portrait (1853–54) and watercolour Lady Clare (1857) are currently in private collections.

-Lady Affixing a Pennant to a Knight’s Spear (1856), Sir Patrick Spens (1856), and The Quest of the Holy Grail(1855) have all been exhibited in the Tate Gallery in London.

-The finished drawings The Lady of Shalott and Pippa Passes (1854) are respectively displayed in the J.S.
-Maas Collection and the Ashmolean Museum in Oxford.

-Siddal’s paintings also include Clerk Saunders (1857), The Haunted Wood, and Madonna and Child with an Angel (c.
-1856).
+Siddal was among the women featured in the 2019 Pre-Raphaelite Sisters exhibition at London's National Portrait Gallery.

+In 2023, the Tate Gallery had an exhibition The Rossettis which included 17 of Siddal's works.